Synchronous deautoconvolution algorithm for discrete-time positive signals via I-divergence approximation: Problem statement and preliminaries

 The approximation problem depends on the constraints imposed on the support of $x$.
 In Problem~\ref{problem} below, the signal $x$ is assumed to have the same length of the data sequence, $x=(x_0,\dots, x_n)$ and produces the approximation problem specified below, where we write $x* x\in\rr^{n+1}$ for the restriction to $[0, n]$ of the convolution defined in~\eqref{eq:xconv}.
 This version of the problem arises naturally when the observed data sequence is the initial segment, $y=(y_0,\ldots,y_n)$, of a signal $y$ of long unspecified length, modeled with the initial segment of the autoconvolution $x*x$ of a signal $x$ of long unspecified length. \begin{problem} Given $y\in\rr^{n+1}_+$ minimize, over $x\in\rr^{n+1}_+=[0,\infty)^{n+1}$,

-\end{problem} The objective function \eqref{cost-full} is non convex and nonlinear in $x$, the existence of a minimizer is therefore not immediately clear.
+\end{problem} The objective function \eqref{cost-full} is nonconvex and nonlinear in $x$, the existence of a minimizer is therefore not immediately clear.
 Our first result settles in the affirmative the question of the existence.
 The issue of uniqueness remains open, but we have evidence of the existence of multiple local minima of $\ii(x)$.
-See Section~\ref{section:numerics} for numerical examples. \begin{proposition} Let $y_0>0$, then Problem~\ref{problem} admits a solution.
-If all $y_k$ are strictly positive, then the minimum is uniquely attained. \end{proposition}
+See Section~\ref{section:numerics} for numerical examples. \begin{proposition} Let $y_0>0$, then Problem~\ref{problem} admits a solution. \end{proposition}

 \begin{proof} Deferred to Section~\ref{section:algorithm} as we need properties of the algorithm of that section. \end{proof} For later reference we compute the components of the gradient $\nabla\ii(x)$ of the objective function (\ref{cost-full}).